 "Teamwork divides the tasks and multiplies the success."

-Lead Facilitator: David Hoopes
+Lead Facilitator: Michael McCaffrey

-David says, "I'm passionate about educating students so they can excel and contribute in a rapidly-changing world and global economy.
+David Hoopes joined the ACLC team in 2012 and became Curriculum and Instruction Lead in 2017.
+David is a long-term advocate of project-based learning and creating a robust and engaging school culture.
+He is passionate about "educating students so they can excel and contribute in a rapidly-changing world and global economy.
 Kids gain deeper understanding when they engage in project-based learning because it challenges them take initiative and think outside the box.
 Our approach develops learners' skills in critical thinking and problem-solving, and helps them synthesize complex concepts."

-Previously, as Academic Dean at Leadership Public Schools (Hayward), Hoopes implemented innovative instructional strategies and increased API scores by 89 points in two years.
-Earlier, he was an Instructional Coach for various Leadership Public Schools in the Bay Area; and prior to that, a curriculum coach, department chair and social sciences teacher in Richmond and Fremont, CA, as well as in international schools in Italy and Brazil.
+David came to ACLC from Envision Schools: Impact Academy of Arts and Technology in Hayward, CA, where he served as Principal.
+Under his guidance, this fledgling charter increased API scores by 75 points and secured WASC accreditation and a 5-year charter renewal.
+Previously, as Academic Dean at Leadership Public Schools (Hayward), he implemented innovative instructional strategies and increased API scores by 89 points in two years.
+Earlier, David was an Instructional Coach for various Leadership Public Schools in the Bay Area; and prior to that, a curriculum coach, department chair and social sciences teacher in Richmond and Fremont, CA, as well as in international schools in Italy and Brazil.

-School Manager: Kira Foster
+School Manager: Lai Llanda